 You can buy or sell cryptocurrencies on an exchange platform using traditional money.
 The cryptocurrencies are kept in a digital wallet and some stores accept cryptocurrencies are payment for goods and services.
 But, they are not legal tender and not widely accepted.

 You can withdraw some popular digital currencies like Bitcoin as cash through special ATMs.
+Cryptocurrency networks generally have no or low transaction fees.

 How initial coin offerings (ICOs) work